|Jiufen, as seen from SiaoCuKeng Ancient Footpath Trail|

 AccommodationWhile most people visit Jiufen as a day trip from Taipei, it's well worth staying the night, and either getting up early the next day to walk to Houtong, or spending the next day in Jinguashi, or another of the area's many great hikes.

 There are no large hotels in Jiufen, but there are several small hostels in Jishan Street, a few minutes walk south of Jiufen Old Street, just past the Jiufen Teahouse.
 Rooms generally start at around NT2000 per night in Jiufen, or slightly less further away.
-I recommend booking one online whenever you go, but it's absolutely essential if you'll be there for a weekend.
+I recommend booking one online (using your favourite online travel agent), but it's absolutely essential if you'll be there for a weekend.
 (Prices are higher during the weekend, but not by nearly as much as Taroko Gorge).

 MRT and Bus(1 hour 15 minutes, NT$135)